AutomationD/wimaging/readme.md

 An outline of the process to better understand the tasks witch need to be done.
 Basically, there are three phases:

 ### Phase I
-1. Create a new host in Foreman
+1. Create a new host in Foreman.

 Simple as that.
 For Bare Metal hosts [Foreman discovery](https://github.com/theforeman/foreman_discovery) is recommended.

 ### Phase II